aralroca/next-translate/README.md

   - **options**: Object _(optional)_
     - **fallback**: string | string[] - fallback if i18nKey doesn't exist.
 [See more](#8-fallbacks).
     - **returnObjects**: boolean - Get part of the JSON with all the translations.
 [See more](#7-nested-translations).
+    - **default**: string - Default translation for the key.
+If fallback keys are used, it will be used only after exhausting all the fallbacks.
 - **Output**: string

 ### withTranslation